Early Warner of Risks Are Rarely Taken Seriously

 • Pressure from management

-• Fear that the project will be stopped
+• Fear that the project may be stopped

-This was the case e.g. with the Fukushima Nuclear Desaster, the crash of the Challenger space shuttle, the explosion of the Deepwater Horizon and the Volkswagen Emissions Scandal.
+These attitudes contributed to disasters like Fukushima Nuclear Desaster, the the Challenger space shuttle crash, the Deepwater Horizon explosion and the Volkswagen Emissions Scandal.

-Would you like to learn more about risk management in projects?
-My books on Project Risk Management take you an important step further!
+Would you like to learn more about how to make your projects more successful with Project Risk Management?
+My book Project Risk Management – Practical Guide takes you an important step further!

-Do you know anyone who might be interested in this article?
+Do you know somebody who might be interested in this article?
 Then simply forward it or share it.
 Thank you!

 Posted in Risk Management.